cnbbooks/lfe-manual/src/part2/vars/README.md

 This distinction is important, not only because the contexts use different forms, but because like Erlang, LFE does not support global variables.

-This chpater will also introduce the reader to pattern-matching in LFE, as it applies to variable assignment; a fuller discussion is presented in a [dedicated chapter](../patterns) as well in the chapters that cover forms which support pattern-matching (i.e., compound data types, functions, etc.).
+This chapter will also introduce the reader to pattern-matching in LFE, as it applies to variable assignment; a fuller discussion is presented in a [dedicated chapter](../patterns) as well in the chapters that cover forms which support pattern-matching (i.e., compound data types, functions, etc.).